|(a) A licensee must not make any false, misleading,

 (t) Billing Requirements.

-(1) A licensee shall bill clients or third parties
+(1) A licensee must bill clients or third parties for

-for only those services actually rendered or as agreed to by mutual
+only those services actually rendered or as agreed to by mutual understanding

-understanding at the beginning of services or as later modified by
+at the beginning of services or as later modified by mutual written

 (2) Relationships between a licensee and any other

-person used by the licensee to provide services to a client shall
+person used by the licensee to provide services to a client must be

 611, on the written request of a client, a client's guardian, or a